iptq/deductive-failures-hsf/500_where_is_my_key.md

 So there's an encryption algorithm in `encryptor.c`, which encrypted `message1` to `message1.enc` and a missing `message2` to `message2.enc`.
 And we're trying to find the original `message2`.

+To approach this, we'll figure out how `message1` is encrypted to `message1.enc`, and the key used, and then reverse the process for `message2.enc`.